Reflection on Luke 16:9-15 ~

 14 The Pharisees, who were lovers of money, heard all this, and they ridiculed him.
 15 So he said to them, “You are those who justify yourselves in the sight of others; but God knows your hearts; for what is prized by human beings is an abomination in the sight of God.

-Thank you for meditating on this Gospel reading and considering this reflection on Luke 16:9-15.
+Thank you for meditating on this Gospel and reading this Lectio Divina on Luke 16:9-15 Reflection – Love Requires an Open Heart.